 newsela.com -- Class Code is V45N7Y If you have time, try to create an account using this class code.
 We will go over these steps in our next class, but it would be great to have a head start!
+Now that you have an account, please feel free to read new stories and take quizzes (besides the ones I programmed for you already!).

-Today (February 2, 2023) is Groundhog Day!
+Groundhog Day!
 On this day, we find out whether winter will last six more weeks or not!
 To determine this, there is a very scientific approach that we use...we wait to see if a groundhog can see his shadow!!
 You can find out more in an article on Newsela!
 Log into Newsela.com and use the code V45N7Y to become part of Maria's class.
 This will allow you to see assignments I will create just for you! -------------------------------------------------------------------------------------------------------------------------------------------------------------------- The Following Are Past Assignments from 2020-2021!

 Reminder: Your eight writing assignments are due on October 31!
 Why not write one or two of them during this long weekend!
 Be sure to get a pumpkin, as well:)